How is it half term already?

 Sit the family down, turn down the lights and make up a story.

 Take it in turns to add to the story setting the scene, describing the characters, is it present day, or olden days?
 What type of adventure are you going on?
 To space, time travel, to a far away country?
-Use your imaginations and if you need some inspiration we’ve got some fabulous stories that can get you started like this Hot Air Balloon adventure series or ‘Pirate Fun’ comic books.
+Use your imaginations and if you need some inspiration we’ve got some fabulous stories that can get you started like this ‘Pirate Fun’ comic books.

 6. D I S C O